 Converting all your Naira savings to dollars might not be the best strategy.
 While dollar savings offer protection against Naira devaluation, you still need Naira for daily expenses and local transactions.
 A balanced approach is often recommended: keep a portion of your emergency fund in Naira and convert surplus funds into dollar-denominated assets.

-Disclosure: This article is published by TrustAm, a financial services company.
-Some links in this article may direct to our own products.
+Disclosure: This article is published by TrustAm.
+Some links may direct to our own marketplace and products.

 Try these free calculators and tools related to this article.